richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 from Proposed Standard to Internet Standard.

 If there is consensus for
-reclassification, the RFC will be reclassified without publication of a new RFC.
+reclassification, the RFC will be reclassified with or without publication of a new RFC.

 In a timely fashion after the expiration of the Last-Call period, the IESG shall make its final determination of whether or not to approve